hossman/jenkins-reports/README.txt

    - the ratios are important long term so that some "nightly" tests which might fail every day actually shows up "high" in our report, instead of "low" just because it's absolute fail count is small
  - make things pretty?
-   - update the venus templates to link to our cached job-data for each entry
    - javascript UI tools to browse the stats?
  - see venus.ini for some notes about requests to Steve & uwe about customizing their feeds to only get lucene jobs